-Put your game face on because I will throw you some situations to handle, and you will devise appropriate responses in this game of situational management.
-This free-flowing case study session is truly hands-on, and will teach you to react effectively to problems you'll encounter as
+Put your game face on because I will throw you some tough situations to handle, and you must devise appropriate responses in this game of situational management.
+This free-flowing case study session is truly hands-on, and will test your ability to react effectively to problems to achieve your aims as demand planners and forecasters.
+Business isn't always pretty, and situations arise that require skills that go far beyond your technical job function.
+Managing different personalities and views can be enormously challenging.
+This is why you will be faced with two fictional scenarios, designed to represent common problems encountered in the demand planning process.

-Demand Planners and Forecasters.
-As you progress in your career, you'll find yourself tackling problems that are not part of your job descriptions and for which you haven't been trained which is why this session will teach you to think on your feet and give you the confidence to tackle different problems relating to people, process and culture.
 Apply your knowledge gained from your experience and from the IBF Academy, and see how you stack up!
-With a supportive and fun environment, you will learn to be a flexible, adaptable and resilient Demand Planner capable of managing even the most difficult of situations.
+With a supportive and fun environment, you will learn how to successfully navigate the cultural and institutional obstacles in your own organization.
 This is a great opportunity to increase your influence, drive stakeholder buy-in, and place your forecasts at the heart of your company.
-Whether you're a beginner or an experienced professional, you'll learn the non-technical skills so crucial to succeeding in a corporate environment.
+All levels welcome!